ytmknd/PSNanoDHCPServ/README.md

 - You must *run as administrator(or root).*
 - Currently supports *IPv4 addresses only.*
-- You can use *-noreplymode* option.
+- You can use *-noreplymode* option for simply listening DHCP messages on your network.

 ## Requirement